k-box/k-box/docs/user/en/microsite/index.md

 Microsites are attached to Projects.
 You can only create a Microsite for an existing Project.
 A microsite can be seen as a public page that do not require login to be viewed.

-Microsites are in currently beta phase so each release of the DMS can introduce breaking changes.
+Microsites are in currently beta phase so each release of the K-Box can introduce breaking changes.

 ## Viewing a Microsite

-Microsites are reachable through a URL hosted on the K-Link DMS.
+Microsites are reachable through a URL hosted on the K-Link K-Box.
 The URL is in the form

 ```
 https://{dms-domain}/projects/{project-slug}
 ```

-where `{dms-domain}` is the domain from which you access the DMS (e.g. `dms.klink.asia/dms`), while `{project-slug}` is the project friendly name, usually is the project name with eventual spaces substituted with dashes.
+where `{dms-domain}` is the domain from which you access the K-Box (e.g. `dms.klink.asia/dms`), while `{project-slug}` is the project friendly name, usually is the project name with eventual spaces substituted with dashes.
 For example if a project name is _Project A_ the default slug is `project-a`.
 The slug is configurable, for more info please check the [Creating a Microsite section](#creating-a-microsite).

-The URL of the microsite must be given to the users by the Project Administrator because there is no page that lists all the Microsite available on the DMS (both for logged-in and guest users).
+The URL of the microsite must be given to the users by the Project Administrator because there is no page that lists all the Microsite available on the K-Box (both for logged-in and guest users).

 The current Microsite page layout is similar to the one showed in the figure below.